Russell & Whitehead's "Principia Mathematica"

 "This work, for the Anti-Submarine Division, was undertaken in utmost secrecy, and used quartz piezoelectric crystals to produce the world's first practical underwater active sound detection apparatus.
 To maintain secrecy no mention of sound experimentation or quartz was made - the word used to describe the early work ('supersonics') was changed to 'ASD'ics, and the quartz material 'ASD'ivite.
 From this came the British acronym ASDIC.
 In 1939, in response to a question from the Oxford English Dictionary, the Admiralty made up the story that the letters stood for 'Allied Submarine Detection Investigation Committee', and this is still widely believed, though no committee bearing this name has ever been found in the Admiralty archives."

-During World War II Americans developed a similar underwater active sound detection system which they called SONAR, and this term eventually replaced the British ASDIC.
+During World War II Americans developed a similar underwater active sound detection system which they called SONAR; this term eventually replaced the British ASDIC.

 Its purpose was to establish a national body to coordinate standards development and to serve as a clearinghouse for the work of standards developing agencies.
 The U.S. Departments of War, Navy and Commerce were invited to join this organization.
 AESC became the American National Standards Institute (ANSI) in 1969.

-The number of titles of fifteenth century books (incunabula) present in North American libraries at this time: 6,292.
+The number of titles of fifteenth century books (incunabula) present in North American libraries in 1919: 6,292.
 Number of copies: 13,200.
 (Goff, Incunabula in American Libraries, 3rd census xv.).

 This was earliest practical treatise on the development of rocketry for space flight.
 Like the Russian Konstantin Tsiolkovsky (Tsiolkovskii; Russian: Константи́н Эдуа́рдович Циолко́вский);and the Romanian-German Hermann Oberth, Goddard worked out the theory of rocket propulsion independently.
 Having explored the mathematical practicality of rocketry since 1906 and the experimental workability of reaction engines in laboratory vacuum tests since 1912, Goddard began to accumulate ideas for probing beyond the Earth’s stratosphere.
 His first two patents in 1914, for a liquid-fuel gun rocket and a multistage step rocket, led to modest recognition and financial support from the Smithsonian Institution.